sttng/gb-stuff/sotn/music/OST/readme.md

 # hUGETracker 8-bit Castlevania music

-This folder is a collection of  Castlevania 8-bit music in .uge format.
+This folder is a collection of Castlevania music in Gameboy 8-bit .uge format.

 Castlevania is a property of KONAMI.